Set up subscriptions so customers can buy the same product on a recurring basis.

 You can make any physical or service product a subscription.

-- Click + to add a new product, or double-click an existing product to edit it.
+- Click + to add a new product, or click All and double-click an existing product to edit it.

-- In the product editor, check Subscription product.
+- In the product editor, scroll to the Checkout section.
+Click Subscription.

-- In the window that appears, use the drop-down menus to set the subscription frequency.
+- In the window that appears, enter a number up to 12 and select weeks or months from the drop-down menu to set the subscription frequency.
 Subscriptions can renew as often as once every week, and as infrequently as once every twelve months based on the purchase date.

-- To limit the number of renewals, click the Billing Cycles drop-down menu and select the number of payments subscribers will make.
-This number includes the initial purchase.
-Select Ongoing payments if the subscription will renew indefinitely.
+- To limit the number of renewals, click the Billing cycles drop-down menu and select Expires after.
+This is the number of payments subscribers will make and includes the initial purchase.
+For example, to offer a three-month-long subscription that renews every month, select repeats every 1 month, and set it to expire after 3 payments.
+Instead, you can select Never expires if the subscription will renew indefinitely.

-- Click Save in the subscription settings window.
+- Click Apply in the subscription settings window.

 - Add or edit other product details.